Also known as PPID (Pituitary Pars Intermedia Dysfunction), Equine Cushing’s Disease is most common in horses between 18 and 12 years old.

 Dr. Xie based the Ophiopogon Powder herbal formula on the ancient TCM formula Mai Men Dong San.

 Ophiopogon Formula works best when combined with Eastern Food Therapy and moderate exercise.

-Note: Information on this site is provided for educational purposes only and is not meant to substitute advice provided by your own veterinarian.
+Note: Information on this site is provided for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.